 While I was visiting friends in Texas, we made Paula Deen's Ooey Gooey Butter Cake for dessert one night.
 I LOVED IT.
 Seriously, you guys, I could have eaten the entire pan.
 Once I got back home, I decided I needed to make it again.
 You know, to share it with other people.
 Not so I could potentially eat another pan by myself.
 Of course not that.
 This is a super deliciously sweet and addicting dessert that will make you fall to your knees.
 It is Paula Deen's recipe, with just a few teeny tiny ooey gooey additions.
 Don't stop here with the gooey treat.
 You have to check out my Salted Caramel Oatmeal Bars and these Gooey Cinnamon Bars!

-Fold in the toffee bits with a spatula and stir until combined.
+Fold in the toffee bits using a spatula.

 Pour mixture over top of the crust and spread evenly.
 Bake in the preheated oven for 40 to 45 minutes, leaving the center of the cake gooey.
 Add sprinkles, if desired.
 Let cool and cut into squares.